Chapter 11 NIBRS Overview

 11.5.6 Property Segment

-The Property Segment provides a bit more info than would be expected from the name.
+The Property Segment provides a bit more information than would be expected from the name.
 For each item involved in the crime it tells you what category that items falls into, with 68 total categories of types of property (including “other”) ranging from explosives and pets to money and alcohol.
 It also tells you the estimated value of that item.
 This data covers more than just items stolen during a crime.
 For each item it tells you what happened to that item such as if it was stolen, damaged, seized by police (such as illegal items like drugs), recovered by police, or burned during an arson.

 For drug offenses it includes the drugs seized by police.
 For these offenses, the data tells us the type of drug, with 16 different drug categories ranging from specific ones like marijuana or heroin to broader categories such as “other narcotics”.
 There can be up to three different drugs included in this data - if the person has more than three types of drugs seized then the third drug category will simply indicate that there are more than three drugs, so we learn what the first two drugs are but not the third or greater drugs are in these cases.
 For each drug we also know exactly how much was seized with one variable saying the amount the police found and another saying the units we should we reading that amount as (e.g. pills, grams, plants).